caspii/casparwre.de/_posts/2022-03-18-arnold-schwarzenegger-ukraine.md

 ## Am I afraid of retaliation?

-There's a chance that some Russia hacker collective gets wind of my little ruse and tries to retaliate in some way.
+There's a chance that some Russian hacker collective gets wind of my little ruse and tries to retaliate in some way.
 Well, I have CloudFlare on my product, which would deflect a denial of service attack.
 Any other attacks could do more damage but quite frankly, it's a risk I'm prepared to take.
 My software does not run a hospital or power grid and it also contains very little personal data.
 So fuck it 🧘.